flyteorg/flyte/rfc/system/5598-deterministic-errors-distributed-training.md

 #### Providing relevant error information to the backend an UI

 The pod entrypoint needs to provide the information in which worker the error occurred in order to display the name in the UI.
-For the strategy `"earliest"`, it needs to also provide the timestamp when the error occured.
+For the strategy `"earliest"`, it needs to also provide the timestamp when the error occurred.

 We therefore propose to add optional attributes `worker` and `timestamp` (unix epoch time with micro- or nanoseconds granularity) to flyteidl's [`message ContainerError`](https://github.com/flyteorg/flyte/blob/30d33149159c90d0de44f6351b8d5d7309242e59/flyteidl/protos/flyteidl/core/errors.proto#L11).